Mohamedelmahdy01/DevOps_Summaries/SystemAdmin/maharatech/System_Administration_I.md

 ### **Hard Links**
 - A hard link points directly to the file’s data blocks.
 Both the original file and hard link share the same inode.
+- Adds a new directory entry pointing to the same inode as the original file.
+- Both names share the same inode (verified by ls –i).
+- Changes to file content affect all hard links.
+- Limited to the same filesystem.
 ### **Soft (Symbolic) Links**
 - A soft link is like a shortcut to the file, referencing its location.
 It has its own inode and points to the original file path.
+- Is a separate file with its own inode that contains the pathname of the target.
+- Has a different inode from the target file.
+- If the target is moved or deleted, the symlink may break.
+- Can link across different filesystems.
 ---

 ## **12. Linux Inodes**